lagodiuk/lagodiuk.github.io/_posts/2016-04-30-prime_numbers_regular_grammar.md

 comments: true
 ---

-We will use the Pumping Lemma, in order to understand whether it is possible to express the prime numbers via Regular Grammar.
+We will use the Pumping Lemma, in order to understand whether it is possible to describe the prime numbers using a Regular Grammar.

 <!--more-->